kzn/glorie/README.md

 # Generalized LR for IE (GLORIE)
-GLoRIE is a rule engine for GATE framework.
-It is based on the GLR algorithm and designed for Information Extraction tasks.
+GLoRIE is a rule engine for [GATE framework](https://gate.ac.uk).
+It is based on the GLR parsing algorithm and designed for Information Extraction tasks.

-GLORIE is heavily influenced by JAPE and complements it.
+GLORIE is heavily influenced by [JAPE](https://gate.ac.uk/sale/tao/splitch8.html) and [Yandex Tomita parser](https://github.com/yandex/tomita-parser).

+## Introduction
+The core of GATE is a concept of annotation.
+This concept distinguishes GATE from other NLP or text mining frameworks.
+An annotation is a contiguous span of text which has a type and some features on it.

+For example, a text "John Doe, CEO of Acme Corp, released a statement" could be annotated as
+* John Doe = Person {name = "John", surname = "Doe"}
+* CEO = Title {}
+* Acme Corp = Org {name = "Acme Corp"}

 ## Motivation
 JAPE is an CPSL-based pattern rule engine.
 The heart of JAPE is the concept of patterns